leMaik/rs-sphere/README.md

 | vr         | boolean | `false`       | Toggle stereo mode (for VR, i.e. Cardboard) and switches to full-screen
 | gyroscope  | boolean | `false`       | Toggle gyroscope to rotate the sphere according to the device's orientation
 | fullscreen | boolean | `false`       | Toggle full-screen mode

+## License
+This project is licensed under the MIT license, see [the license file](LICENSE.md) for more information.